Pylons/pyramid/docs/narr/hooks.rst

 Pyramid :term:`application registry` represented by this Configurator.
 A tween factory must return a tween when it is called.

-A tween is a callable which accepts a :term:`request` object and returns a two-tuple a :term:`response` object.
+A tween is a callable which accepts a :term:`request` object and returns a :term:`response` object.

 Here's an example of a tween factory: